 You can prolong the life of any sleeping bag by hanging it in your garage or storing it loosely in a cotton storage sack—and not rolled up tight in a stuff sack.
 This long-term storage prevents the insulation from getting permanently compressed, which reduces its insulating properties.

-For more info, see the REI Expert Advice article on caring for your sleeping bag.
+For more info, see the REI Expert Advice article, Caring for Your Sleeping Bag.

 By Kelly Huffman

 Last updated: 10/16/2013